 Your surgery may be considered either cosmetic, reconstructive, or essential to preserving your quality of life or body function.
 It’s unlikely that your insurance company will cover plastic surgery performed for cosmetic reasons alone, but the other types may be covered due to their medical nature.
-This is why you should always check with your plastic surgeon to find out how your surgery is defined.
+This is why you should always check with your eyelid lift surgeon to find out how your surgery is defined.

 Here are a few examples of surgeries that may be covered by your insurance company.
 Of course, each policy is different and you should always check with your insurance company to see if the surgery you are going to have is covered or not.

 In some situations, eyelid lifts are performed by plastic surgeons for medical purposes.
 As the skin becomes loose with age it’s possible for the eyelid to interfere with your vision.
 If an eyelid lift is performed to correct drooping skin that obstructs your vision then the surgery may be considered necessary to preserve your body’s function.
 In this case, it’s possible that your insurance policy would cover the eyelid lift procedure.